 My 14-year-old daughter received a new computer from her grandparents.
 Two weeks into her freshman year, she accidentally spilled milk into the keyboard, and the computer died.
 My husband and I had been very clear that she shouldn’t eat or drink while on the computer.

 We’re not sure it was an accident.
 She’d been complaining about her Dell computer.
 She had a Mac for three years and did not like the new Dell.
-Her father and I agree that we wanted her to experience life without her own computer for a while.
+Her father and I agree that we want her to experience life without her own computer for a while.
 She can use our home computer under supervision for schoolwork or use the public computers at the community library or school.
 How long should we continue this ban?

 EXPERT | Amy Speidel

 Your scenario highlights a natural consequence.
 Your daughter’s actions broke her computer and you let her feel the loss of her personal computer, while still providing her the means to complete her work by using the family computer.
 That is a reasonable and appropriate consequence that fits the situation.

 The length of an imposed consequence is often determined by age and life events.
 In this case, it could be imposed until she is able to put some money toward repairs or into savings in case of another mishap.
 Or you can spell out what will happen should she prove to be reckless again (perhaps responsible for the repairs by doing jobs at home to earn money.)

 It is, however, important that she have another try.
 She can’t learn from the consequences unless she is given the opportunity to try again.
 And that may be very hard for you as you wonder whether she has actually learned anything.

 It seems that you are also wondering how to set up an appropriate consequence in advance that might prevent your daughter from making irresponsible decisions.
 You need to establish an imposed consequence that is set up ahead of time.
 Hopefully, the threat of the consequence will act as a deterrent.